signalshore/signalshore.github.io/content/2019-11-25-Imitation-wont-get-you-there.md

 powerful laptop to do good work.
 Which is not the case.

 I kind of like cycling, and for a long time I used to believe that I need a very fancy bicycle so that I can do "proper" cycling.
-I realized that there is no "proper" cycling, and any bicycle that you own is okay.

-How many times when we want to do something do we stop and think that maybe what we are attempting to do is futile because we do not have what the pros have ?

-How many times have we convinced ourselves that we need something that the pros have in order to do somthing ?

-This is quite true in case of cycling.
-Cycling happens to be a sport that I like and often times I would box myself in a category that "I cant do that because I don't have this so-and-so expensive bicycle"

-I listened to this podcast episode where shruti rajgopalan talks about how the govt engages in this hting called "isomorphic mimicry" which basically means that it tries to mimic good things that the other govts have done elsewhere and implements them in india and then hopes that the outcomes will be the same.
-Clearly this is false because what works for them will not work for you.

-I realized that this is something I do too. and this is something that almost everyone does.

-Being a programmer there are loads of advise on the interenet about which laptops are good for programmers.
-Often these "guides" suggest something that is quite significantly expensive and not meant for the average person (with respect to india).
+I enjoy thinking about "bicycle touring" and it's a sport where you need some amount of gear.
+I quite like the gear too.
+But, for a lot of time I used to believe that having the gear will make you an expert tourer.
+Which is false.
+There are lots of people who use non-fancy bicycles to tour.

+The fact that the bicycling industry has come up with various different types of bicycles each designed for a specific form of the sport does not help either.
+There are mountain bikes, road bikes, hybrids, commuters, gravel bikes, touring bikes, TT bikes etc etc. Now, there are differnt specialized sports that need these specialized bicycle variants, but the point is that for the kind of riding I do, all of the differences do not matter at all.
+So, the bottom line for me is not that these differences are unneccesary, but that they are unneccesary for me.

+The same logic applies to programming and nay sort of exercise that requires some gear.
+If you are just getting started, the kind of gear that you have does not really matter.
+This is mainly because the gear plays a very small part when you are just starting out with something.
+Often when you are starting out, you yourself are the biggest bottleneck, and the only way you can get better is to becomes less of a bottleneck.
+The quipment (bicycle, compuer) that you own beings to matter only when they begin to become the bottleneck and not you.

+# Where else does this happen ?

-There is a similar narrative in almost all forms of sport, where we are sold the idea that in order to become a pro or in oder to participate in that sport, you need to have some specialized equipment.
+There is a similar narrative in almost all forms of sport, where we are sold the idea that in order to become a pro or in order to participate in that sport, you need to have some specialized equipment.

-You need running shoes for running.
+You need _running shoes_ for running.
-You need special climbing shoes for climbing you need a good laptop for programming. you need an Gaming PC for gaming
+You need _special climbing shoes_ for climbing
+You need a _good laptop_ for programming.

-If you read books you should buy a e-reader etc etc.
+You need a _Gaming PC_ for gaming.
+You need a _Kindle_ (or any e-reader) to experience ebook properly.
+You need a _mechanical keyboard_ to experience typing joy.
+You need a _audiopile headphone_ to experince good music quality.

 All of this is just shit advise tbh.

-What really matter is to get started.
-Just get started.
-And things will sort itself out. :-)

-This is also partially inspired by a blog post on surly bikes web page which set me up to just get started.
+As Sheldon Cooper said
+> You only __need__ to breathe.
+Rest everything is optional.

+# What's the Tl;DR ?
+If I were to sum everything up for myself, it would be this.

+> If there is something that you want to do, and you are waiting for
+> that perfect equipment or that perfect time or someone told you that
+> you need to master something else before doing that; they were lying
+> or they didn't know better themselves.
+All, you need is to just get
+> started.
+Get the ball rolling with whatever you have. :-)